Eunice Rivers Laurie

-Eunice Verdell Rivers Laurie (1899 – 1986) was an African American nurse who worked in the state of Alabama.
-She is mostly known for her work as one of the nurses of the U.S. Public Health Service Syphilis Study in Macon County from 1932 to 1972.
-The Tuskegee Experiment, as it is sometimes referred to, was an inhumane study that deliberately allowed black men to develop syphilis when there was treatment for the disease.
+Eunice Verdell Rivers Laurie (1899–1986) was an African American nurse who worked in the state of Alabama.
+She is known for her work as one of the nurses of the U.S. Public Health Service Syphilis Study in Macon County from 1932 to 1972 which was "arguably the most infamous biomedical research study in U.S. history."

 Early life and education

 Born into a farming family in rural Georgia in 1899, Eunice Verdell Rivers was the oldest of three daughters.
 Originating from a poor, working-class family, Rivers' education allowed her access to middle-class life.
 Her mother, who died when Rivers was 15 years old, encouraged her to attend school from a young age.
-Her father, also a proponent of education, encouraged her to become a nurse.
-He wanted all three of his daughters to have adequate schooling, working long hours at the sawmill to help finance their studies.
+Her father, who was a proponent of education, encouraged her to become a nurse.
+In order to ensure that his three daughters received sufficient education, he worked extended shifts at the sawmill to finance their studies.

 In 1918, Rivers' father sent her to study at the Tuskegee Institute.
-For the first year she took classes in "handicrafts".
-Following her father's advice, Eunice inquired and enrolled in the Institutes' School of Nursing and graduated in 1922.
-After graduating from the, Rivers worked in the public health sector from 1923 until well after her retirement in 1965.
+For the first year, she took classes in "handicrafts".
+Following her father's advice, Eunice inquired and enrolled in the Institute's School of Nursing, where she graduated in 1922.
+After graduation, Rivers worked in the public health sector from 1923 until well after her retirement in 1965.

 Career

 Beginning in January 1923, Rivers worked for the Tuskegee Institute Movable School.
 As part of the school, she provided various public health services to African-American men and women in rural Alabama and became a trusted health authority for African-American farming families in the area around Tuskegee, Alabama.
 She supplied adult education programs in agriculture, home economics, and health.
 In her work with the Movable School, Rivers was an employee of the Alabama Bureau of Child Welfare.

 Beginning in 1926, the state transferred her to the Bureau of Vital Statistics, where her projects included improving birth and death registration, regulating and training midwives, and reducing infant mortality.
 She was instrumental in creating a system that tracked the number of births and deaths in the state of Alabama.
 She also helped to regulate midwifery and lower infant mortality rates.
-She continued to work with the Movable School, traveling around Alabama but this time focusing on pregnant women and midwives.
-In her first year, she visited over 20 counties and was noted for tending to 1,100 people during a particularly busy month.
+She continued to work with the Movable School, traveling around Alabama, but this time focusing on pregnant women and midwives.
+She visited over 20 counties in her first year and was noted for tending to 1,100 people during a particularly busy month.

 Impact on race relations

-Rivers became one of the first African-Americans to be employed by the United States Public Health System (PHS), thus paving the way for other people of color in this area of service.
+Rivers became one of the first African-Americans to be employed by the United States Public Health Service, thus paving the way for other people of color in this area of service.

 She was the third recipient of the Oveta Culp Hobby Award, the highest award the Department of Health, Education, and Welfare could grant an employee.